zhaozg/sts/README.md

 - Evaluating the randomness of bitstreams produced by hardware and software key generators for cryptographic applications.
 - Evaluating the quality of pseudo random number generators used in simulation and modeling applications.

+## Forks update

+1. support cross compile build with mingw-w64 for windows.

 ## Usage

 ### Requirements